 About The EPIC Cup: Started 6 years ago, The EPIC Cup was the fastest growing tournament in America in 2019 when it was one of the larger tournaments in the region with 287 teams competing.
-The EPIC Cup sets a new standard for youth soccer tournaments.
+The EPIC Cup sets a higher standard for youth soccer tournaments.
 Participants compete for the chance for their team to hoist the #LargestTrophyKnownToMankind that stands over 4′ tall and weighs 52 lbs.
 Teams get goody bags with Integrity Award wristbands to give to an opposing player each game, bag tags with The EPIC Hunt scavenger hunt on the back, and cool prizes at Tourney HQ.
 Since 2017, the tournament has been held annually at Oxford Community Park, home to the best grass fields in the Midwest and just a mile down the road from Miami University and downtown Oxford.

 Dates: Girls May 1-2, 2021, Boys May 8-9, 2021